Raw Organic Cacao Powder FAQ

 There is a misperception that chocolate is fattening.
 In truth, the fats in cocoa butter are healthy fats.
 Cacao contains oleic acid, a heart-healthy monounsaturated fat, also found in olive oil that may raise good cholesterol.
 Also, substances found in cacao are known to help reduce appetite.

 6. What is chocolate liquor and how does it differ from cacao?

-Chocolate liquor (called cocoa mass in Europe) is ground cocoa beans, which themselves consist of almost equal amounts of cocoa butter and dry cocoa solids (there is no alcohol in chocolate liquor).
-Cacao nibs are pieces of unpeeled, low fermented, Cacao beans.
+Chocolate liquor (called cocoa mass in Europe) is ground cocoa beans, which themselves consist of almost equal amounts of cocoa butter and cocoa solids.
+Chocolate liquor does not contain alcohol.
+To make cocoa powder, the cocoa liquor is pressed to remove most of the fat.

 This is due to phenylethylamine (PEA), which is a chemical that is produced in our bodies when we fall in love.
 PEA is found in abundance in cacao.